 Step 5: Customer is informed – At this point, the customer must accept the proof provided by the acquiring bank and either pay for the goods, or continue to dispute the purchase and begin a process known as arbitration.
 If the acquiring bank determines the purchase was not valid, then the cardholder (customer) will receive a refund for the transaction.
 But not to worry—if you’re a Square seller and the chargeback is covered under Chargeback Protection, then Square will cover the costs of the chargeback on your behalf.

 Step 6: Arbitration – If the issuing bank and merchant bank fail to come to an agreement, as a last resort they’ll enter what’s called the arbitration process.
-The arbitration process is goverted by the issuing credit card company, and their decision is absolutely final.
-The credit card company (Visa, American Express, etc.) will review the proof provided by the parties and will have the last word on who must pay for the charges.
+The arbitration process is governed by the issuing credit card company, and their decision is absolutely final.
+The credit card company (Visa, Mastercard, etc.) will review the proof provided by the parties and will have the last word on who must pay for the charges.
 If a merchant loses the arbitration process, they may choose to seek recourse and repayment in a court of law, at their own expense.

 Credit Card Chargebacks: Some Common Causes

 Here are some of the most common chargeback culprits:

 If someone sees a charge from your business but never bought anything from you, it could mean that there’s fraud at play.
 This will likely instigate a chargeback.
 To protect your business from this type of chargeback, it’s a good idea to have a point of sale (POS) that can accept chip cards and contactless payments like Apple Pay, which are the most secure ways to pay.

 If a customer never received an item in the mail, that could land you a chargeback.
 To prevent this situation, make sure you have a streamlined shipping system in place with tracking numbers at the ready.